thegooddocsproject/templates/how-to/about-howto.md

 How-to articles take the reader through a series of steps required to solve a specific, real-world problem.
 Think of them as recipes for getting stuff done!

-How-to articles can often be confused with tutorials, but you won't fall into this trap if you remember they are _problem_-oriented not _learning_-oriented.
+How-to articles are often confused with tutorials, but you won't fall into this trap if you remember they are _problem_-oriented not _learning_-oriented.

 New users typically don't look for how-to articles when they first start using an application.
 How-to articles are used by those who have experience with the product and need a specific question answered.